mooreds/docs-1/references/faq.md

 Below we've covered common questions and technical scenarios you might encounter while building with Transposit.
 If there is a question you have that isn't covered here or elsewhere in our documentation, reach out for help by emailing us at [support@transposit.com](mailto:support@transposit.com), or ask on [Transposit Slack](http://transposit.slack.com).

-## When should I use SQL and when should I use JavaScript?

 ## What applications should use Transposit?

 * Anything that connects with multiple data sources and APIs